RelationalData/ProjectOne/README.md

 👀 Once file and filegroups are in place, the scripts drop and create all database objects.

 👀 If the @TabulaRasa bit variable is set to 1 in the DDL.sql script, then the entire database is dropped and recreated.
-Otherwise, the database, fil and filegroups are 👀 left in place, but all other objects below that are dropped and then recreated.
+Otherwise, the database, file and filegroups are 👀 left in place, but all other objects below that are dropped and then recreated.

 👀 The scripts should be executed in the following order: